International school: Education

-There has also been an increase in The National Curriculum of England and Cambridge Curriculum as a curriculum choice over the span of the past 10 years.
+There has also been an increase in The National Curriculum of England and Cambridge Curriculum as a curriculum choice over the past 10 years.
 Schools are also adopting a hybrid model of teaching and learning moving forward to provide more flexibility.

 Growth

-With the increase in situations such as diplomat relocation or missionary travels, there has been an increase in the demand for International schools.
-Especially within the start of the 20th century, there has been a massive growth in international schools worldwide.
-In 2011 alone, 345 new International schools were established.
-According to the ISC Research Data, there were a total of 7,655 registered International schools worldwide.
-That number has since risen to 12,373 registered international schools in July 2021.
+With the increase in situations such as diplomat relocation or missionary travels, there has been an increase in the demand for international schools.
+Especially within the start of the 20th century, there has been a growth in international schools worldwide.
+In 2011, 345 international schools were established.
+According to the ISC Research Data, there were a total of 7,655 registered international schools worldwide.
+That rose to 12,373 registered international schools in July 2021.
 The number of students attending international schools has also increased from 3.54 million to 5.68 million since 2011.

-In April 2007 there were 4,179 English-speaking international schools, which was expected to set to rise with globalization.
-In New Delhi, worldwide entries for the University of Cambridge International General Certificate of Secondary Education (IGCSE) June 2009 examination session are up by almost 20% on the same session last year.
-The strong growth confirms the status of Cambridge IGCSE as the world's, and India's, most popular international curriculum for 14- to 16-year-olds.
+In April 2007, there were 4,179 English-speaking international schools, which was expected to rise with globalisation.
+In New Delhi, worldwide entries for the Cambridge International General Certificate of Secondary Education (IGCSE) June 2009 examination session are up by almost 20% on the same session last year.
+The growth confirms the status of Cambridge IGCSE as the world's, and India's, most popular international curriculum for 14- to 16-year-olds.

-With rapid globalization, these numbers will most likely continue to grow.
 Asia and the Middle East are the leading geographical locations in international school growth.
-Enrollment in international schools located in the Middle East alone has grown by 20% since 2015, reaching 1.7 million enrolled students.
-Southeast Asia has grown by 35.5% and East Asia has grown by 33.3% all since.
-South Asia experienced the largest jump in growth by 64.6% percent since 2015.
-Since international schools also tend to offer bilingual education, it is a fitting opportunity for attending students to acquire a second language.
-International schools have also risen in popularity with the fast-paced growth of globalization.
+Enrollment in international schools located in the Middle East has grown by 20% since 2015, reaching 1.7 million enrolled students.
+Southeast Asia has grown by 35.5% and East Asia has grown by 33.3% since.
+South Asia experienced the largest jump in growth by 64.6% since 2015.
+In 2023, Adam Poole of the Beijing Foreign Studies University and Tristan Bunnell of the University of Bath stated that there were about 900 schools in China "that might be thought of as international schools"; according to the authors, about 66% of these schools had focused on recruiting Chinese citizen students and mostly Chinese citizen teachers, Poole and Bunnell argued that those schools "are now perhaps better classified as ‘internationalised schools’".

 Criticism

 Hannah Smith of The Guardian wrote in 2013 that many students of international schools move between countries and places constantly.
 Several reported that they feel they have no one place where they have roots or background.
 Many international students are often referred to as third culture kids (TCKs).
-A phenomenon they experience is having their identity shaped mainly through people instead of place.
-An online survey by Denizen shows that over 200 participants first moved before nine years old and, on average, lived in four countries.
-These reoccurring moves mean children continuously leave friends and relationships, which can bring about stress and anxiety.
-The transition to a completely new environment and culture can be burdensome as well.
-However, most international schools understand these circumstances and help students with this transition period through counseling programs.